2005/06

 This was to be the last of 5 seasons that TFG produced Oxford United's kits.

-After using the same style for 6 years, the Football League changed their numbers and lettering to a custom design.
-This version remained in use up to the 2015 season.
+After six years of using the same style, the Football League introduced a new custom design for numbers and lettering, this remained in use until the 2015 season.

 Again, the Coca-Cola competition patches featured.